voxpupuli/puppet-icinga2/README.md

 Icinga 2 is a widely used open source monitoring software.
 This Puppet module helps with installing and managing configuration of Icinga 2 on multiple operating systems.

+### What's new in version 3.4.0

+The internal used function `icinga_attributes` was moved to `icinga2::icinga2_attributes` with parameter changes.
+All direct calls of these functions are replaced with a new wrapper function `icinga2::parse`.
+This function has the same parameters like the old one `icinga2_attributes`.

 ### What's new in version 3.2.0

 Important: Read the Known Issues section about [Environment Bleed](#environment-bleed) at the end of this document!